louist103/Gamecube-N64-Controller/README.rst

 The protocol requires the data line to be idle-high, so **attach the 1K resistor between digital I/O 2 and the 3.3V supply**.
 This will keep the line at 3.3V unless the Arduino or the controller pulls it down to ground.
+Mine didn't need this since the controller does this it self but it is good pratice to do this.

 Compiling the Code
 ------------------
-``gamecube.pde`` provided is the entire source.
+``gamecube.ino`` provided is the entire source.
 You can open it with the Arduino IDE and compile it, that should work.
 I've also provided a Makefile that I used when developing it (since I needed to analyze the pre-assembled code).
 If you use the makefile, you may need to edit the top for the locations